 How this affects advertisers: You’ll need to grab the attention of customers with just three lines of text.

 2. Everyone knows that gorgeous photos and engaging videos are one of the keys to getting users to stop in their tracks when scrolling on their mobile phones.
 Right now, ads have more of an advantage over organic posts because their media ratios are a bit higher, making them stand out against other posts.
 Facebook is looking to "match the look and feel of the new Facebook design introduced earlier this year."

 Media height will be reduced to 4:5 on mobile Facebook ads for both videos and images without links.
 If you exceed this ratio, your ad will be masked on mobile.

 How this affects advertisers: Larger images and videos tend to capture the attention of your audience, and this is going to change with this new update.
 You’ll need to ensure that your videos are reduced to meet the new standards.
 You’ll also need to analyze how the smaller ratios affect ad performance.

 Here is a visual view of these changes:

-You can expect the new mobile Facebook ad format to roll out on August 19, 2019
+The new mobile Facebook ad format rolled out on August 19, 2019.